Buy fast track tickets for Stirling Castle from our official online ticket store.

 We know that James V had two sets of tapestries featuring unicorns.
 Tapestries were extremely expensive and were prized by the wealthy elites of the European Renaissance.

-Work began on the new tapestries in 2001 and is due to be completed in 2013.
-Four of the seven are being woven in a purpose built studio within Stirling Castle.
+Work began on the new tapestries in 2001 and was completed in 2014.
+Four of the seven were woven in a purpose built studio within Stirling Castle.
+In Spring 2015, visitors will be able to see an exhibition about the tapestry project in the studio - 'Weaving the Unicorn.'
+Read more on the Tapestries